-MHA is a bank holding company, which is ultimately wholly owned by Mizuho Financial Group, Inc. ("MHFG").
+MHA is an intermediate holding company in the U.S., which is ultimately wholly owned by Mizuho Financial Group, Inc. ("MHFG").
 MHFG is a holding company listed on the Tokyo, Osaka, and New York Stock Exchanges that provides comprehensive financial services through its subsidiaries.